missionpinball/mpf-docs/tutorial/14_add_a_mode.rst

 never play because it doesn't start watching for that event until after it happened.
 (Hopefully that makes sense?)

-Anyway, if you look
-at the ``slide_player:`` entries under ``mode_base_started:``, you'll see that it shows the player's score, the player number, and the ball number.
-Note that those entries have words in parentheses.
+Anyway, if you look at the ``slide_player:`` settings, you'll see that the slide that is shown when the event ``mode_base_started`` is posted contains three text widget.
+One that shows the score, one the shows the player and one that shows the current ball number.
+Note that the ``text:`` entries for those have have some words in parentheses.
 Words in parentheses signs are variables that are replaced in real time when they're updated.
 In this case these are "player variables" because they are values that belong to the current player.
 (We'll dig into this more later.)

+Also note that there are some additional positioning settings, like ``x:``, ``y:``, ``anchor_x:``, and ``anchor_y:``.
+You can read about these in our :doc:`/howto/display/widget_positioning` guide.

+Finally, note that the text widget showing the score has settings for ``number_grouping:`` and ``min_digits:``.
+You can read about what those do in the documentation for the text display widget.

+.. todo:: Add link to text widget docs once those are written.

 6. Remove the old slide_player: ball_started entry
 --------------------------------------------------